Takeaways

 1. Low-Stress Investing

-If you are deploying an investment strategy that wants you to invest in both stock market booms and recessions, you remove the decision fatigue about when to invest.
+If you deploy an investment strategy that encourages you to invest in both bull markets and bear markets, you remove the decision fatigue about when to invest.
 For dollar-cost-averaging investors, removing the stress of when to invest makes for more consistent investing.

 2. Consistent Investing